-The claims are the most significant part of a patent.
-The prominence of patent claims in valuation cannot be overstated.
+The claims are the most significant part of a patent, their prominence in patent valuation cannot be overstated.
 Incredibly, this fundamental maxim is often overlooked resulting in flawed valuations.
 In patent law: "The name of the game is the claim."

 A patent provides the patent owner the "right to exclude" others from making, using or selling the invention claimed in the patent for 20 years.
 US law dictates that whoever without authority makes, uses, offers to sell, or sells any patented invention, or imports any patented invention (during the term of the patent) is guilty of patent infringement.
 The value of the patent lies directly within the claims, i.e. they define the literal boundary of the patent owner's right to exclude.
 The claims of the patent define the patented invention; further infringement of "any one claim" is considered infringement of the patent.

 Without exception, the claims are the most vital part of a patent and their analysis is an unconditional requirement for determining value.
 In order for infringement to exist, every element or limitation of the claim must exist in the accused product or process — in other words, each and every claim element must be identified — a doctrine known as the "all-elements rule."

 Pelent's Claim Analyzer ( a powerful patent valuation too) automatically identifies and extracts each claim element and allows users to identify important and valuable limitations of a patent.
 Identifying the claim elements is time consuming and often error prone even for experienced patent specialists.
 Mistakes can costs hundreds of thousands of dollars in wasted effort and legal costs.
 A single claim element can severely limit the value of a patent.